Lifestyle guru

 Lifestyle gurus, also known as lifestyle coaches, trainers, or consultants, work with individuals to help them make lifestyle changes aimed at improving their overall well-being and happiness.
 These professionals guide people in areas such as health, fitness, relationships, and personal growth, tailoring advice to individual needs.

 The profession gained widespread attention in the 1990s and 2000s, popularized by public figures and celebrities like Cherie Blair and Madonna.
 Lifestyle gurus often gained prominence by working with high-profile clients and offering personalized coaching.

 One notable example is Carole Caplin, who served as a lifestyle coach for the Blair family, helping them with fitness, nutrition, and well-being strategies.

 Activities

-Lifestyle gurus embody the para-social, leveraging intimacy, authenticity, and integrity.
-They are enabled by social media to attain micro-celebrity status and influence, demonstrating the emotional investment and trust they garner from the public.
+Lifestyle gurus may be considered to embody para-social interaction; leveraging perceived intimacy, authenticity, and integrity to gain attention and fame.
+They are enabled by social media to attain micro-celebrity status and influence, demonstrating the attachment and trust they garner from the public.

-Spiritual gurus have significantly influenced consumer behavior, especially in the FMCG sector.
-Their endorsements are based on public affinity towards spirituality, lending credibility to the products they promote.
-This has led to a competitive edge for brands like Patanjali and Sri Sri Tattva against established companies (Narendra et al., 2022).

 Influencers, especially in health and wellness, effectively engage their audience through "influencer pedagogy".
 This method, while indirect, educates followers on social media platforms through relatable interactions, cultivating authenticity and expertise (Hendry et al., 2021).